fmoo/Orange/Assets/Scripts/Serialization/SaveState.md

 ## 1. Organizing Your Game Data

+In general, it is *Good Practice* to separate your "save state" from the components and game objects used to render Unity scene graph.
+Your saved state should consist of only what is needed to re-load the scene and rebuild the necessary game state to continue - e.g., while you typically need to remember your player's position, you typically do not need the current playback time of the current BGM, or the exact state of the particle system used to render a nearby fountain.

+Here are some general tips:

+- Try to avoid keeping or having copies of persistent state on Components or GameObjects in your scene.
+Prefer to make your Components have *private references* to shared structures instead of public or serialized copies of their values.
+- If you do have copies of persistable state on your Components, you will need a bunch of code to regenerating or sync that state when you want to save or change scenes.
+- Use properties' getters in your component to dynamically retrieve values and avoid storing copies of things on your components
+- Use `System.Serializable` to define common structures that should be serialized or referenced by different things
+- Use `ScriptableObject` asset files for Components to share static/readonly data.

 ### Using `[System.Serializable]` on Structures

 `[System.Serializable]` is an annotation you can put on a (**non-MonoBehaviour/ScriptableObject**) `public class` or `public struct`